Sudhakar7777777/interest-scraping-pipeline/README-Design.md

 ## Conclusion
 This solution provides an end-to-end pipeline that:

-- Scrapes FCNR Interest Rates from a website.
+- Scrapes Interest Rates from a website.
 - Processes and stores the data into an SQLite database.
 - Orchestrates the entire process using Apache Airflow.
 - Monitors the pipeline using Prometheus and Grafana.